mdozmorov/RNA-seq_notes/README.md

 - [rasusa](https://github.com/mbhall88/rasusa) - Randomly subsample sequencing reads to a specified coverage, single- and paired end reads

+- [RSEM tutorial](https://github.com/bli25/RSEM_tutorial) - A short tutorial on how to use RSEM

 ### Aligners

 - [Chromap](https://github.com/haowenz/chromap) - ultra-fast aligner (>10X faster) for ChIP-seq, Hi-C, scATAC-seq.
 Based on the minimizer sketch.
 Memory depends only on genome index size, \~20Gb for human. <details>